porterswanstrom/www/README.md

 #### 12/13/23
 Today I designed a light mode for the website and added css to set the theme depending on whether someone is using dark mode or light mode.

+#### 12/18/23
+I figured out how to get the font size to work right on mobile, so now my website looks great on mobile.